 The Company's current operations have focused on business planning, raising capital, establishing an intellectual property portfolio, hiring, and conducting preclinical studies and clinical trials.
 The Company does not have any product candidates approved for sale and has not generated any revenue from product sales.
 The Company has sustained operating losses since inception and expects such losses to continue over the foreseeable future.
-During the six months ended June 30, 2019, the Company raised \$2.4 million through a series of issuances of convertible debentures in February and May.
+During the nine months ended September 30, 2019, the Company raised \$3.4 million through a series of issuances of convertible debentures.
 We anticipate that cash utilized for selling, general, and administrative expenses will range between \$1 and \$2 million in the coming quarters, while research and development expenses will vary depending on clinical activities.